kensanata/just-halberds/Knives.md

 and we want to leave the outcome to chance.
 Do our people succeed in their project or not?
 And what happens afterwards?

-This is a variant of the *Halberts* game where your character doesn't start fully fleshed out.
+This is a variant of the *Halberts* game where your character doesn’t start fully fleshed out.
 Instead, you start as a young adult, with nothing but a knife.
-And you're not trained in knife fighting.
+And you’re not trained in knife fighting.

 ## Character Creation